ashlynnprasad/langmann-2021/pages/environmentalimpact.md

       {% include feature/item-figure.html objectid="langmann004" width="100" %}
     </div>
     <div class="col-sm-4">
       Similarly to photographs portraying steamboats, this photograph of a paper mill in Ocean Falls would have provided settlers with evidence of the ways in which the recently-acquired lands of B.C. were being put to use in cultivating industries such as papermaking, which would help vault B.C. into the modern world.
-At the time, environmental concerns were not being widely considered among the settler community, and an image such as this would have been an object more of pride than of concern. <br><br>
+At the time, environmental concerns were not being widely considered among the settler community, and an image such as this would have been an object more of pride than of concern.
     </div>
   </div>
 </div>